 Thinking about social media and marketing, what are your tips for boosting brand awareness and ultimately sales?

 I am grateful to have a member of the team now who is excellent in thinking through our social media needs.
 Not being an active user of social media platforms myself I had to start running them on my own and quickly found how time consuming this is.

-A brand’s presence on the likes of Facebook, Twitter and Instagram is a must these days – it’s what consumers are now more likely to look at when checking a new brand out, rather than a website.
+A brand’s presence on the likes of Facebook, Twitter and using an Instagram Business account is a must these days – it’s what consumers are now more likely to look at when checking a new brand out, rather than a website.